ozoqoproject/peercoin/README.md

 * From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will be used to issue a warning of closure.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.
 * For development ideas and help see [here](https://talk.pozoqo.tech/c/protocol).

-## Branches:

-### develop (all pull requests should go here)
-The develop branch is used by developers to merge their newly implemented features to.
-Pull requests should always be made to this branch (except for critical fixes), and could possibly break the code.
-The develop branch is therefore unstable and not guaranteed to work on any system.

-### master (only updated by group members)
-The master branch get's updates from tested states of the develop branch.
-Therefore, the master branch should contain functional but experimental code.

-### release-* (the official releases)
-The release branch is identified by it's major and minor version number e.g. `release-0.6`.
-The official release tags are always made on a release branch.
-Release branches will typically branch from or merge tested code from the master branch to freeze the code for release.
-Only critical patches can be applied through pull requests directly on this branch, all non critical features should follow the standard path through develop -> master -> release-*